 Allow colors to develop

 Allowing your colors to develop is SO important to prevent using too much food coloring.
 Colors get darker (develop over time), whether it’s 1 hour or 12 hours.
 By allowing colors to develop you use must less food coloring!
 Check out this post for more details on color developing.
+Because remember: too much food coloring in the icing can make the icing more unstable and more likely to crater.

 Avoid air bubbles